SynthRender and I-AsSET: Open-Source Framework and Dataset for Bidirectional Sim-Real Transfer in Industrial Object Perception: Experimental Results and Analysis

 \section{Experimental Results and Analysis}

-This section presents sim-to-real experiments on three datasets: robotics \cite{horvath2022object}, automotive \cite{martinez2024scap}, and \acrshort{IRIS}.
-We evaluate the effect of the detection model and perform multiple ablation studies to identify the decisive factors that influence the sim-to-real gap.
-Finally, we compare our results with the state-of-the-art.
-All training experiments are run three times, and the reported values are averaged.
-In line with our data-centric approach, hyperparameter tuning and architecture search are outside the scope; training is conducted using the standard hyperparameters from the original model repositories.
+This section presents our newly introduced \acrshort{iasset} dataset, followed by sim-to-real experiments on three datasets: robotics~\cite{horvath2022object}, automotive~\cite{martinez2024scap}, and \acrshort{iasset}.
+We evaluate the effect of the detection model and perform multiple ablation studies to identify the decisive factors that influence the sim-to-real gap, before comparing our results against the state-of-the-art.
+Unless stated otherwise, the ablation and benchmarking experiments use manually modeled \acrshort{CAD} assets, so as to isolate the effect of the studied factor from the quality of asset reconstruction; the reconstruction methodologies themselves (\acrshort{3DGS}, TRELLIS, and MeshyAI) are evaluated as \acrshort{real-to-sim} domain-adaptation strategies in \mbox{\autoref{sub:DA_results}} (\mbox{\autoref{tab:domain_adaptation_final}}).